NicklasRohman/RockPaperScissorsLizardSpock/README.md

 # RockPaperScissorsLizardSpock
 Nicklas Roman SJK16G Systemutveckling Java

 Its a Rock,Paper,Scissors,Lizard and Spock game.
 Player writes his/her name and it will look in the database if the name already exist, if it do exist it will load player record, if not create a new player.
+And I'm using a local H2 database.

 Playing the game:
 Player press Rock,Paper,Scissors,Lizard or Spock button.
 The Ai will make a small calculating and try to counter the players move.
 Depending on what the player has chosen for AI level , it makes some different calculations.

-The it will show how is the winner that round.
+Then it will show how is the winner that round.

 Help button will only show what takes what. when exiting game the game will first save players record.